dpatlut/GA-Clone/w01/d04/Instructor/positioning.md

 ###Learning Objectives

-**Use CSS to position elements on a page to reflect a certain desired layout**

 - Explain Normal Document Flow in HTML.
 - Use the float and position properties to arrange elements
 - Create page degins to specifications